MitchellMalleo/APIdleManager/README.md

     		return [super nextResponder];
 		}

-_NOTE: `-(UIResponder *)nextResponder` should be overriden in each view controller that needs to reset the idle timer_
+_NOTE: `-(UIResponder *)nextResponder` should be overriden in each view controller that needs to refesh the idle timer_

 - `[[APIdleManager sharedInstance] didReceiveInput];` is also appropriate for any other time you would like to refresh your idle timer.